Date: Apr 2017

 - A hand-held patient programmer that enables you to adjust the level of the stimulation and allows you to turn your INS on or off.

 In cases where this treatment is suitable it can eliminate or greatly reduce the symptoms for many people suffering from Urinary Retention, OAB Urgency Incontinence and OAB Urgency Frequency.
-(For those living with bowel incontinence as well as urinary incontinence, InterStim Therapy can also be a potentially suitable form of treatment.)

 Who can I talk to about this to find out if the treatment might be suitable for me?